-The United Way 211 service can provide emergency or long term rent assistance to qualified families.
+The United Way 211 service will provide emergency or long term rent assistance to qualified families.
 The national non-profit organizations provides free referrals to clients.
+United Way 211 centers near you direct low-income families to programs that help pay rent, with more information listed below.
 All of the information is free.
 The end result is that those in need of help can get rental assistance from the United Way near you.

 The agency does not offer its own funds.
-Instead the information from the United Way rent assistance programs can direct tenants, the homeless, section 8 recipients and others to charities, churches, or government programs near them.
+Instead the information from the United Way rent assistance programs will direct tenants, the homeless, section 8 housing choice voucher recipients and others to charities, churches, or government programs near them in their community.
 Whether it is a loan, cash grant or non-monetary support (such as free legal aid in housing court), the United Way is a great place to go for information on rent or even security deposit help.

 Rental or United Way security deposit assistance

 The United Way 211 rental assistance programs are extensive.
-The organization will have details on all sorts of emergency as well as long term financial aid programs, legal resources, grants, charities, eviction prevention services and more.
+The organization will have details on all sorts of emergency rent as well as long term financial aid programs, legal resources, grants, charities, eviction prevention services and more.
+211 is a free service to learn about local housing programs.
 Customer service staff from the United Way will be able to refer callers to resources near them for paying rent.

 As with any type of financial help, especially cash programs, the funds are limited.
 Most agencies will not be able to offer assistance.
 Only some callers to the United Way 211 rent service will be able to be assisted.
 It is unfortunate, but as noted all funds and charitable resources are limited.
 In fact, the United Way relies on charitable donations from corporations and individuals as well as generally federal government grants.